kam1986/Compiler/README.md

     * Interpreter

-    * Code generator which produce valid Rust code as output to be compiled.
+    * Code generator which produce valid Rust code as output to be compiled, with focus on Rust bad compiler handling of tail recursion.

 ### when interpreter works